ga4gh/data-security/AAI/AAIConnectProfile.md

 -   `addtional claims`: OPTIONAL.
 Any other additional non-GA4GH claims are allowed.
 This specification does not dictate the format of other claims.

-#### Claims sent to Data Holder by a Broker via `/aaitoken`
+#### Claims sent to Data Holder by a Broker via `/aaitoken` or `/userinfo`
 (TODO Settle question of JWT, blob, other)

 Only the GA4GH claims truly must be as prescribed here.
 Refer to OIDC Spec for more information.
-The /aaitoken endpoint MAY use `application/json` or `application/jwt`.
-It is RECOMMENDED that if desiring to return a JWT, a token endpoint supporting AAI token exchange exists to do that and `/aaitoken` returns a general blob.
+The endpoint MAY use `application/json` or `application/jwt`.
+It is RECOMMENDED that if desiring to return a JWT, a token endpoint supporting AAI token exchange exists to do that and `/userinfo` returns a general blob.

 If `application/jwt` is returned, it MUST be signed like /userinfo responses as per [UserInfo](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoResponse).